 - Students are invited to the Hub to attend workshops and seminars where invited guest speakers cover topics such as financial accounting for startups, introduction to legal principles, strategic planning, customer discovery, marketing and business, design thinking, ideation, and more.

 - Students can also sign up for office hours with industry experts in one of the Hub’s conference rooms or by phone to receive personalized one-on-one coaching and advice on topics such as marketing and access to capital.

 - The Princeton Entrepreneurship Council, whose mission is to engage the Princeton entrepreneurial ecosystem through education, mentoring and funding, has its offices on the second floor of the building.

 Request Access to the Hub

 Students interested in becoming part of the Hub community may request prox access via the Princeton Entrepreneurial Hub Access Application Form.
 Students must be currently enrolled and have a valid, active Princeton University ID card in order to enter the building.
+Please note that during the summer months of June, July, and August, the Hub is accessible only to students participating in the Keller Center's eLab and Tiger Challenge programs.
 Please be sure to read the Hub Code of Conduct before submitting the form.

 Guidelines For Community Use of Space